microsoft/PowerShell-FeatureFlags/README.md

 # PowerShell Feature Flags

-This package contains a simple implementation of feature flags for PowerShell, which relies on a local configuration file to verify if a given feature should be enabled or not.
+This package contains a simple, low-dependencies implementation of feature flags for PowerShell, which relies on a local configuration file to verify if a given feature should be enabled or not.

 The configuration file contains two sections:
 - **stages**: a section where roll-out stages are defined;